Vengeance on Varos: Plot

-The Chief Officer and Sil make their final move on the Governor in hopes that losing the next vote will finally kill him, securing the way for them to control Varos and the Zeiton-7 ore.
-Meanwhile, the Doctor, Jondar, and Areta make their way into the End Game of the Dome and the supposed exit.
+The Chief Officer and Sil make their final move on the Governor in hopes that losing the next vote will finally kill him.
 The vote starts and the bombardment begins, but the guard Meldak has a change of heart and stops the device, saving the Governor and Peri.
-The three then make their way to meet up with the Doctor.

-The Doctor's group is then chased by two cannibals, but loses them thanks to some deadly plant tendrils.
-The Chief and Quillam arrive on the scene but are entangled in the tendrils, killing them.
-The group then meet up with Peri, the Governor, and Meldak.
 They all make their way back to the control centre as Sil reveals the invasion force he had dispatched hours earlier to take Varos by force.
-However, Sil is mortified to learn that the invasion force has been called back, and a second Zeiton-7 deposit has been discovered, so his company has ordered him to obtain the Varosian ore at any price.
+It is revealed that the invasion force has been called back, and a second Zeiton-7 deposit has been discovered, so his company has ordered him to obtain the Varosian ore at any price.
 The Doctor and Peri then bid the Governor farewell, taking some ore with them for the TARDIS.
 Soon after, the Governor issues a message to the citizens to abolish their government's injustice, torture, and executions.
-Citizens watch in disbelief, wondering what they should do now with their new-found freedom.